Improved Hamiltonians for Quantum Simulations

-In the zero-noise limit, the expected measurement for all $|\Psi_n\rangle$ should be all shots in the $|000000\rangle$ state.
-Thus, we can infer information about the noise by comparing the probability of measuring this state to all others.
-One way to group the data is by the number of 1-bits observed -- the Hamming weight $w_H$.
-We present results for these probabilities $P(w_H)$ for selected $|\Psi_n\rangle$ in Fig.~\ref{fig:sim}.
-In the noise-dominated limit, one expects all states are equally populated with $P(w_H)\propto \binom{6}{w_H}$.
-For the $n = 6$ state without Pauli twirling ($|\Psi_6\rangle_{\rm no,PT}$), we observed that $P(w_H)$ is indistinguishable from the noise-dominated limit while all the Pauli-twirled results are skewed toward the noiseless result, with states of lower $n$ (and consequently less average entanglement) being closer to the desired value.

-Our measured $\mathcal{F}_q^{|n\rangle}=\sqrt{P(w_H=0)}$ from\texttt{ ibm\_perth} are presented in Table~\ref{tab:qf}.
-Comparing the results for $|\Psi_6\rangle$ with and without Pauli twirling we observe a fourfold improvement in fidelity -- clearly demonstrating the advantage gained from this error mitigation.
-Together these results yield $\mathcal{F}_q=0.550$ for $\upi$.
+With the above setup, we obtain the distribution $P(w_H)$ in Fig.~\ref{fig:sim} for selected $|\Psi_n\rangle$ and the state-dependent fidelities $\mathcal{F}_{\mathrm{rect}}^{|n\rangle}$ (Table~\ref{tab:qf}), yielding an average $\mathcal{F}_{\mathrm{rect}}=0.550$.
+Without Pauli twirling for $n=6$, $P(w_H)$ is indistinguishable from the noise-dominated limit while all the Pauli-twirled results are skewed toward the noiseless result, with states of lower $n$ (and consequently less average entanglement) being closer to the desired value.
+Comparing the results for $|\Psi_6\rangle$ with and without Pauli twirling we observe a fourfold improvement in fidelity -- clearly demonstrating the advantage from this error mitigation.

-Using this refined upper bound on $\mathcal{F}_q$, we can estimate $\mathcal{F}^{\delta}_q\lesssim0.25$ based on it containing $\frac{28}{12}$ more CNOTs.
-This low $\mathcal{F}^{\delta}_q$ suggests that while current devices are inadequate for dynamics, a two-plaquette $\mathbb{Z}_2$ lattice appears possible in the next two years given the expected hardware improvements~\cite{ionq_2020,ibm_2021, google_2020}, allowing for direct comparisons between Hamiltonians.
-Alternatively, classical simulators could explore larger lattices up to $7^2$~\cite{Gustafson:2021jtq}.
+For a single trotter step, the time evolution of $\hat{H}_{I}$ for a two-plaquette lattice with open boundary conditions requires at least 28 CNOTs (40 one-qubit gates): 12 CNOTs (20 one-qubit gates) for $\mathcal{U}_{V_{\rm rect}}$, at least 12 CNOTs (2 one-qubit gates) for the two $\mathcal{U}_{V_{KS}}$ and 4 CNOTs (6 one-qubit gates) for the two $\mathcal{U}_{K_{2L}}$, alongwith 12 one-qubit gates for $\mathcal{U}_{K_{KS}}$.
+Assuming that the average fidelity depends on the total number of CNOT gates, we can estimate the single-trotter-step fidelity for $\hat H_I$: $\mathcal{F}_{\delta}\lesssim (\mathcal{F}_{\mathrm{rect}})^{28/12} \approx 0.25$.
+Thus current devices are inadequate for real-time computations.
+However given the expected hardware improvements in the coming years \cite{ionq_2020,ibm_2021, google_2020}, $\mathcal{F}_{\delta}$ will be improved, allowing simulations of a two-plaquette lattice for $\mathbb{Z}_2$ gauge theory and direct comparisons between Hamiltonians.
+Alternatively, classical simulators could explore lattices up to $7^2$~\cite{Gustafson:2021jtq} to test improved Hamiltonians.